purp0s3/Paicord/README.md

 > [!NOTE]
 >
 > Paicord is still in development!
 Expect a number of issues or unimplemented features.
 If you encounter a bug, please create an issue!
-There was previously a note about MFA support, however MFA has been updated to support SMS and backup codes in addition to the already existing TOTP support, alongside QR Code logins.

 <img width="371" height="298" alt="screenshot of Paicord" src="https://github.com/user-attachments/assets/d6b73ecb-c008-412e-9715-5817954f93f2" />